 To run the scan Then With a sensor in WebInspect Enterprise i.
-Select Run in WebInspect Enterprise.
-Lineipiise ii.
-Select a sensor from the Sensor drop-down list.iii.
+Select Run in WebInspect Enterprise. ii.
+Select a sensor from the Sensor drop-down list. iii.
 Select a Priority for the scan.

-To run the scan Then In WebInspect i.
+In WebInspect i.
 Select Run in WebInspect. ii.
 If you want to automatically upload the scan results to the specified application and version in WebInspect Enterprise, select Auto Upload to WebInspect Enterprise.
-Note: If the scan does not complete successfully, it will not be uploaded to WebInspect Enterprise.
+Note: If the scan does not complete

+To run the scan Then successfully, it will not be uploaded to WebInspect Enterprise.